zodern/mup-aws-beanstalk/docs/index.md

 ## Graceful Shutdown

-This plugin can send a `SIGTERM` signal to your app on instances that are being drained by the load balancer.
-Your app can listen for this signal and clean up or do any other work needed before being shut down.
+This plugin can setup CloudWatch Events to send a `SIGTERM` signal to your app on instances that are being drained by the load balancer.
+Your app can listen for this signal and gradually disconnect users or do other work needed before shutting down.
+The signal is sent at least 30 seconds before before the load balancer finishes draining it.

 Before enabling this feature, make sure the IAM user has these policies: